-Each Stratix III device in your system requires one factory image and one or more application images.
+Each Stratix III device in your system requires one factory image or the addition of one or more application images.
 The factory image is a user-defined fall-back, or safe configuration, and is responsible for administering remote updates in conjunction with the dedicated circuitry.
 Application images implement user-defined functionality in the target Stratix III device.
+You may include the default application image functionality in the factory image.

-A remote system update involves storing a new application configuration image or updating an existing one via the remote communication interface.
+A remote system upgrade involves storing a new application configuration image or updating an existing one via the remote communication interface.
 After an application configuration image is stored or updated remotely, the user design in the Stratix III device initiates a reconfiguration cycle with the new image.
 Any errors during or after this cycle are detected by the dedicated remote system upgrade circuitry and cause the device to automatically revert to the factory image.
 The factory image then performs error processing and recovery.
 The factory configuration is written to the serial configuration device only once by the system manufacturer and should not be remotely updated.
 On the other hand, application configurations may be remotely updated in the system.
 Both images can initiate system reconfiguration.